JordanGlover-42/hello-world/README.md

 # hello-world
 "this repository is for practicing GITHUB flow"
-hey im jordan i've used github before for other comp sci projects but ironically i've never dont the tutorial
+hey im jordan i've used github before for other comp sci projects but ironically i've never completed the tutorial